 Flapjack, anyone?
 It’s the weekend, diets have flown out the window and frankly, what better way is there to get acquainted?

-Now, in the interests of honesty and because I don’t want you to think I’m a dirty great liar from the off, I should let you into the secret that I actually made and photographed these in the summer.
+Now, in the interests of honesty and because I don’t want you to think I’m a dirty great liar from the off, I should let you into the secret that I actually made and photographed these last summer.
 I know, I know, but they’re just too good not to share from the off and I’ve always found cake the best way to make friends.

 Oh good, you too?
 Well then let’s begin…